chapmanb/cloudbiolinux/README.md

 ### Rolling your own

 BioLinux normally creates a full system for Bioinformatics.
-The tool set to create such an environment is generic.
+The tools provided here to create such an environment are rather generic.
 So, if you want to install packages on any system, be it desktop, server or VM, the BioLinux tool set can be used to role your own.
 The first step it to us install_bare with a named package list, e.g.

       fab -f fabfile.py -H localhost install_bare:packagelist=./contrib/minimal/main.yaml

+where install_bare is the fab entry point to a non-specific install, starting from the package list in the passed in packagelist.
+For more information see the section 'Rolling your own' in the BioLinux vagrant documentation in [./doc/vagrant.md][doc].

 ## EC2 quickstart